 South Dakota Child Custody Laws

-During divorce proceedings, courts will direct the custody, care, and education of a child as necessary and will reach permanent decisions as once a divorce is finalized.
+During child custody proceedings, courts will direct the custody, care, and education of a child as necessary and will reach permanent decisions upon the separation of the parents.
 The “best interests of the child" are the primary concern.
-South Dakota law encourages joint custody between parents, considers the preference of children old enough to make their own decision, and its statutes don’t favor the mother or the father (as used to be the case).
-Courts determining custody arrangements are also able to modify or vacate their decisions at any time, allowing for continued supervision of a child and his or her parents.
+South Dakota law encourages joint custody between parents.
+Courts determining custody arrangements are also able to modify or vacate their decisions at any time, allowing for continued supervision of a child and their parents.

 There can be some specific circumstances courts will consider when making custody determinations.
-While the alleged fault of one spouse for the divorce isn’t supposed to matter, there’s an exception for anything relevant to a parent’s fitness to have custody rights.
 Criminal convictions for domestic violence and assault as well as protective orders and arrest records can influence custody awards.
 There's also a provision preventing a parent who killed another parent from receiving custody.
 Generally speaking, courts will consider the entire picture before making a child custody decision.

 Related Resources for Child Custody Laws